rubenreh/Profectus/README.md

-# FitTrack - The Most Researched Physical Health Platform
+# Profectus - The Most Researched Physical Health Platform

-FitTrack is an AI-powered fitness and health coaching platform that provides evidence-based guidance using the world's most comprehensive research database.
+Profectus is an AI-powered fitness and health coaching platform that provides evidence-based guidance using the world's most comprehensive research database.
 Get personalized fitness, nutrition, and health recommendations backed by scientific research.

 ## Features